jeromecoupe/webstoemp/_projects/2014-10-08-polarfoundation.md

 ## A long term relationship

 What you currently see is the third incarnation of the International Polar Foundation's website.
 As a freelancer, I work for them a couple of days a week.
-I am considered as beeing part of the team.
-For me this is a great aspect of such long term partnerships: you get to make the website grow and evolve with the organisation.
+I am considered as being part of the team.
+Such long term partnerships allow you to make the website grow and evolve with the organisation.